 There are three key pieces of Australian Legislation that control and regulate the way in which businesses and individuals behave online.
 Whether you’re conducting an online promotion, sending a newsletter, or simply posting onto Social Media, these laws must pay a part in how your business operates electronically.

-- Electronic Transactions Act 1999: Ensures that a transaction under a Commonwealth law will not be invalid simply because it was conducted through electronic communication.
+• Electronic Transactions Act 1999: Ensures that a transaction under a Commonwealth law will not be invalid simply because its conduction was through electronic communication.

-- Privacy Act 1988: Regulates and provides an individual greater control over how their information is handled.
+• Privacy Act 1988: Regulates and provides an individual greater control over how to handle their information.

 These pieces of legislation all play an important role in protecting businesses, their staff, and the consumer.
 Understanding the key elements of each and ensuring your staff as trained on how it applies to them and their roles will minimise the risk to your business when engaging online.